When Is The Right Time To Start Your MBA?

 Every student will approach the MBA with different opportunities and obstacles, but if an MBA is a goal of yours, there’s no better time to start than now.
 Karen Lamb once said, “A year from now, you’ll wish you’d started today.”

-Get to know The Agile MBA from AIB, the MBA for working adults.
+Get to know the AIB MBA, the MBA for working adults.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.